Azure/batch-shipyard/docs/35-batch-shipyard-task-factory-merge-task.md

   Task 2:
   /bin/bash -c "echo c; echo 2; echo f"
 ```

+`zip` supports mixing strings and list of strings for each iterable.

 ## <a name="random"></a>Random
 A `random` task factory will generate random values for the `command` up to